-In formulating the gasoline motor fuel tax estimate, DOB relied principally upon relationships among gross domestic product, income, gasoline prices and gasoline demand that have been established by the DOB's own economic forecast and the EIA.
-Gasoline consumption is projected to decrease slightly in State Fiscal Year 2007-08 and increase slightly in 2008-09.
+In formulating the gasoline motor fuel tax estimate, DOB relied principally upon relationships among gross domestic product, income, gasoline prices and gasoline demand that have been established by DOB's own economic forecast and the EIA.
+Gasoline consumption is projected to increase slightly in 2009-10.

-To develop the diesel MFT estimate, DOB's relied primarily on its own forecasts of State economic conditions, as reflected in real gross domestic product (GDP).
-Diesel consumption is estimated to increase in State Fiscal Years 2007-08 and 2008-09.
+To develop the diesel MFT estimate, DOB relied primarily on its own forecasts of State economic conditions, as reflected in real gross domestic product (GDP).
+Diesel consumption is estimated to increase in State Fiscal Year 2009-10.

 Legislation adopted with the 2006-07 Enacted Budget provided a partial or full exemption for alternative fuels from the MFT.
-The financial impact to the Highway and Bridge Trust Fund is minimal in 2007-08 and 2008-09.
+The financial impact to the Highway and Bridge Trust Fund is minimal.